Sleezly/FluxWindowsService/README.md

 # FluxWindowsService
 A Flux like circadian service specifically coupled to the Philips Hue platform (Q42) and runs as a Windows service.

-Features:
+# Features:
-- Runs as a background windows service to calculate color temperature to set to Philips Hue color and color ambiance light bulbs.
+- Runs as a background windows service to calculate color temperature for Philips Hue color and color ambiance light bulbs.
-- Schedule to run is set via config and fully customizeable.
+- Scheduled to run as set by configs and is fully customizeable by data.
 - Can add timers to initiate a color / brightness change action for a set of lights at a set time.
 - Service does not poll; sleeps until the next color temperature value needs to be sent.
-- Hosts a RESETful HTTP endpoint to allow for toggling service on/off and to retrieve current state.
+- Hosts a RESETful HTTP endpoint to allow for toggling service on/off and to retrieve current state of service.
+- An HTTP self-host server will be started at http://localhost:51234/ with simple POST and GET commands supported.
 - Support for multiple Hue hubs.
-- an HTTP selfhost server will be started at http://localhost:51234/ with simple POST and GET commands supported.
-- a light-weight win32 app can be launched to retrieve Flux status via HTTP GET commands.
+- A light-weight win32 app can be launched to retrieve Flux status via HTTP GET commands.

-Nuget packages utilized:
+# Nuget packages utilized:
 - Q42 to facilitate communication to the Hub hub.
 - Topshelf to facilitate running as a Windows service.
 - SolarCalendar to determine solar noon proxima.
 - log4net for logging.

-How to set up:
+# How to set up:

 1. Create a client ID for your Hue Hub(s) by following the official documentation here: https://www.developers.meethue.com/documentation/configuration-api#71_create_user